the-full-stack/website/docs/spring2021/index.md

 ## Week 1: Fundamentals

-The week of February 1, we do a blitz review of the fundamentals of deep learning, and introduce the codebase we will be working on in labs for the remainder of the class.
+We do a blitz review of the fundamentals of deep learning, and introduce the codebase we will be working on in labs for the remainder of the class.

 - [Lecture 1: DL Fundamentals](./lecture-1.md)
 - [Notebook: Coding a neural net from scratch](./notebook-1.md)